getml/reflect-cpp/docs/supported_formats/capnproto.md

 # Cap'n Proto

 For Cap'n Proto support, you must also include the header `<rfl/capnproto.hpp>` and link to the capnproto library (https://capnproto.org).
 Furthermore, when compiling reflect-cpp, you need to pass `-DREFLECTCPP_CAPNPROTO=ON` to cmake.
+If you are using vcpkg or Conan, there should be an appropriate feature (vcpkg)  or options that will abstract this away for you.

 Cap'n Proto is a schemaful binary format.
 This sets it apart from most other formats supported by reflect-cpp, which are schemaless.